vncntprvst/former-RexGUI.-Main-repo-is-now-RexDataGUI/README.md

 RexGUI
 ======

-This is the repo for the RexGUI project: display and analysis of recordings made with NIH's REX
+The repo for the RexGUI project has moved to RexDataGUI.
+This one will be deleted.